Clawvisor

 's Moat:

-No durable moat yet; the likely path is technical infrastructure plus workflow switching costs if it becomes the trusted policy layer under many agents.
+No structural advantage exists yet at this scale.
+The likely path is a combination of technical infrastructure and workflow switching costs if Clawvisor becomes the trusted policy layer sitting under many agent deployments.

 How They're Leveraging AI